-A California Lease or Rental Application is a form used by California landlords to screen and vet potential tenants to determine whether they are reliable and able pay rent in a timely manner.
+A California Lease or Rental Application is a form used by California landlords to screen and vet potential tenants to determine whether they are reliable and able to pay rent in a timely manner.

 A standard Rental/Lease Application provides a landlord with the opportunity to screen for any red flags a tenant may raise, ranging from credit history to past employment references.

 According to the 2016 California Department of Fair Employment and Housing Report, 1,006 housing discrimination complaints were filed in 2016, with disability cited as the most common reason.

 - A landlord may not discriminate against applicants on the basis of their source of income, but is allowed to ask about the level and source of income.

 Number of Tenants:

-- A landlord may establish reasonable standards for the number of people per square feet in the property, but is not allowed to us overcrowding as a pretext for refusing to rent to families and children.
+- A landlord may establish reasonable standards for the number of people per square feet in the property, but is not allowed to use overcrowding as a pretext for refusing to rent to families and children.

 - A landlord may require a tenant pay a holding deposit, to hold the rental property for a specific period of time until the first month of rent is paid.